 Principles of Counterpoint

 This book is the second in a series of short works on the teaching of musical composition.
-In the first volume, we discussed principles of musical form independently of style and conventional “forms”.
 Here we will take a similar approach to counterpoint, treating it as an aspect of composition training and not as an independant academic discipline.
 The other volumes are Orchestration and Harmony.
 All grow out of my own experience as a composer.

 A pdf version of this book is available for download here.
 An Italian version of this book (pdf) is available here.
 There is also a Spanish version.
 I am looking for a volunteer to translate this book into German; please contact me.